 Littlehampton welcomes Christmas in style

-Children enjoyed rides in Clifton Road and Duke Street courtesy of Coles as well as a free art workshop from Daina’s Art Studio.
-Littlehampton District Lions Club turned Link to Hope in Anchor Springs into a beautiful Grotto where Santa got to meet 155 children all of who received an early present.
+Children also enjoyed funfair rides in Clifton Road and Duke Street courtesy of Coles Funfair, Littlehampton District Lions Club turned St Martins Lane into Santa’s Grotto as many Children received an early Christmas present.